Explicit open image theorems for abelian varieties with trivial endomorphism ring: Introduction

+\begin{remark} The case $g=1$ is treated in detail in \cite{MR1209248} and \cite{AdelicEC}, while the case $g=2$ is considered in \cite{Surfaces} and in the Appendix of \cite{MR3981312}. \cite{Surfaces} uses a semistability above $\ell$ assumption but has no dependence on $q_v$; on the other hand the appendix of \cite{MR3981312} uses a bound of $(2q_v)^8$.
+This is better than the bound we give above but a case-by-case analysis of our results recovers this exponent when $g=2$. \end{remark}

-Let us make a few comments on condition (2) in theorem \ref{thm_Main}.
-The hypothesis concerning the Galois group of $f_v(x)$ might seem somewhat unnatural, but it is a very simple way to encode the fact that the roots of $f_v(x)$ are ``maximally generic''; in particular, this condition implies that the subgroup of $\overline{\mathbb{Q}}^\times$ they generate is free of rank $g+1$, a fact which we will then use to prove modulo-$\ell$ analogues of the statement that the Zariski closure of $G_{\ell^\infty}$ is of rank $g+1$.
-We also remark that if at least one suitable place $v$ exists, then such places have density one; furthermore, the existence of such a place is \textit{equivalent} to the fact that the equality $G_{\ell^\infty}=\operatorname{GSp}_{2g}(\mathbb{Z}_\ell)$ holds for some $\ell$.
-Thus, if the equality $G_{\ell^\infty}=\operatorname{GSp}_{2g}(\mathbb{Z}_\ell)$ holds for all sufficiently large primes $\ell$ (in particular, if the conclusion of the theorem is true for \textit{some} bound $\ell_0(A/K)$), then it is very easy in practice to find a place $v$ that satisfies condition (2), because such places have density one; see for example the explicit calculation of section \ref{sect_Examples} and the remarks preceding lemma \ref{lemma_WeylGroupIsEnough}.
-From a more theoretical perspective, we remark that a theorem of Pink (combined with previous work of Serre) implies that such places $v$ always exist if the dimension of $A$ lies outside a certain (very thin) set of ``exceptional'' dimensions; indeed, this is a consequence of the following result: \begin{theorem} {(Pink \cite{Pink}, Serre \cite{Serre_resum8586} \cite{LettreVigneras})} Let $A$ be an abelian variety of dimension $g$ defined over the number field $K$, and let
+Let us make a few comments on condition (2) in \Cref{thm_Main}.
+The hypothesis concerning the Galois group of $f_v(x)$ might seem somewhat unnatural, but it is a simple way to encode the fact that the roots of $f_v(x)$ are ``maximally generic'': this condition implies that the subgroup of $\overline{\mathbb{Q}}^\times$ they generate is free of rank $g+1$ \cite[Theorem 1.7 and Remark 1.3]{MR4735944}.
+We also remark that if at least one suitable place $v$ exists, then the set of such places has density one; furthermore, the existence of such a place is \textit{equivalent} to the fact that the equality $G_{\ell^\infty}=\operatorname{GSp}_{2g}(\mathbb{Z}_\ell)$ holds for some $\ell$.
+Thus, if the equality $G_{\ell^\infty}=\operatorname{GSp}_{2g}(\mathbb{Z}_\ell)$ holds for all sufficiently large primes $\ell$ (in particular, if the conclusion of the theorem is true for \textit{some} bound $\ell_0(A/K)$), it is very easy in practice to find a place $v$ that satisfies condition (2).
+From a more theoretical perspective, a theorem of Pink, combined with earlier work of Serre, implies that such places $v$ always exist if the dimension of $A$ lies outside a certain (very thin) set of ``exceptional'' dimensions: \begin{theorem}[{Pink \cite{Pink}, Serre \cite{Serre_resum8586,LettreVigneras}}] Let $A$ be an abelian variety of dimension $g$ defined over the number field $K$ and let